rocsea0626/contract_tracker/doc/design_doc.md

     - Using a `deploy.sh` script to deploy entire backend stack.
     - Once the stack has been deployed, integration test will be executed against newly deployed stack to make sure existing features still work.

-### Todo
+### Nice to have features
+- Backend
-cognito user authentication
+  - cognito user authentication
+  - support pagination of items in API & Lambda
-- E2E test
+- Frontend
+  - pagination of items returned by API
-  - simulate user behaviour on browser
+  - E2E test, by simulating user behaviour on browser